EVOLVED-5G/CAPIF_API_Services/docs/test_plan/api_invoker_management/test_plan.md

 * **Test ID**: ***capif_api_invoker_management-1***
 * **Description**:

-  This test will try to register new NetApp at CAPIF Core
+  This test will try to register new NetApp at CAPIF Core.
 * **Pre-Conditions**:

   * NetApp was not registered previously